Over 107 crore COVID-19 vaccine doses provided to states, UTs: Centre - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 More than 107.22 crore (1,07,22,89,365) vaccine doses have been provided to states and UTs so far through the central channel and direct state procurement category, it said.

 As part of the nationwide vaccination drive, the Centre has been supporting the states and UTs by providing them COVID-19 vaccines free of cost, it said.
-(Agencies)
+(PTI)

 Over 107 crore COVID-19 vaccine doses provided to states, UTs: Centre